 The last one is worth a note.
 The shoe is a proportion decision before it is a style decision.
 A pointed-toe loafer closes the leg line.
 A chunky trainer interrupts it.
 In an aesthetic where the clothes are deliberately saying nothing, the shoe is the one element doing all the communication — and a chunky sole undermines every neutral choice above it.
 (I kept the before-and-after photos from the first time I learned this the hard way.
 The difference is not subtle.)

-Six neutrals.
+The palette is specific.
+Eight colours.
 Everything you own sits within this range.
-Everything works with everything else.
+Everything works with everything else because that is the point of choosing colours that do not compete.

 The Fabric Rules — What Quiet Luxury Is Made Of